 The Bitcoin Cash space is a rapidly moving target.
 The core concepts in this article won't change much, but the tools, implementations, and libraries are in a constant state of flux.
 A big part of being a successful full stack developer is injecting yourself into the community, so that you can ride the flow of ever-changing information.
 Most of the community discourse takes place on Telegram:

-- Permissionless Software Foundation is a channel for discussing bch-js, bch-api, slp-cli-wallet, and other software sponsored by the Permissionless Software Foundation
+- Permissionless Software is a channel for discussing PSF inititives like FullStack.cash, its business plan, the PSF token, and other software sponsored by the Permissionless Software Foundation

 - Simpleledger is the place to explore and ask questions around SLP tokens.

 - Fountainhead is a public channel run by a group of experienced BCH developers.

 The above channels are a great place to get introduced to the Bitcoin Cash developer community.
 There are many other private channels (requiring an invite) where the real development discussion happens.
 Asking sincere questions and showing off your work in the channels above are the best way to find access to those channels.

 A lot of discussion and sharing also happens on Twitter.
 You can follow me @christroutner.
 I follow and interact with many BCH full stack developers on Twitter, and you can too.

 I can't wait to see what you build!